petermsiegel/pmsLibrary/README.md

 * __∆SH__  Provides a thin cover to __⎕SH__, translating _UTF-8_ format encoded output into _Unicode_.
 Makes it easier to list filenames or contents that are encoded.
 (At least on OS X, while the terminal automatically handles this, ⎕SH does not.)
 * __∆OPTS__ Provide a simple package for handing options of the form -opt, -opt=value,-opt= value, etc. including the ability to handle non-string values, e.g. namespaces or object representations (⎕OR).
 See documentation for more info.
+__∆OPTS__ is not meant as a replacement for the ⎕SE.Parser, which is more flexible, but is useful when a user might be passing namespaces, class instances, or arrays.
+It expects each argument to be passed separately (unless in ⎕TEXT) mode and parses each argument in turn, so that it can distinguish flags (options without values), options with string values, and options with arbitrary values.

 ___Descriptions of Packages___
 1. __require__: Reminiscent of __import__ in Python and __require__ or __use__ in Perl, __require__ ensures that the "packages" in the right argument are either in the caller's namespace or the ⎕PATH (e.g. were "required" by another function/op or otherwise), in the filesystem search path (Unix environment (extension) __FSPATH__ or (Dyalog) __WSPATH__ or using "extension" ⎕SE.∆FSPATH), or in the workspace indicated (e.g. 'dfns:cmpx').
 If in the caller's namespace or ⎕PATH, nothing more is done.
 Also allows easy importing of an entire workspace ('dfns:') or all the __\*.dyalog__ files filesystem directory ('myfns.mymath').